-The University of Hull is seeking to appoint a Professor and Head of the School of Histories, Languages and Cultures in the Faculty of Arts, Cultures and Education, who will take up the post as soon as possible.
+The University of Hull is seeking to appoint a Professor of Contemporary Slavery for The Wilberforce Institute, who will take up the post as soon as possible.

 This candidate pack sets out the role description, person specification and the application protocol.
 It also provides background information regarding the University of Hull, the city of Kingston upon Hull and the East Riding of Yorkshire.